 Complete Guide to Business Intelligence and Analytics: Strategy, Steps, Processes, and Tools

 Making data-driven decisions requires a 360° view of all the aspects of your business, even those you didn’t think of.
-But how to turn unstructured data chunks into something useful?
+But how do you turn unstructured data chunks into something useful?
 The answer is business intelligence.

-We’ve already discussed machine learning strategy.
-In this article, we’ll discuss the actual steps of bringing business intelligence into your existing corporate infrastructure.
+In this article, we’ll discuss the actual steps in bringing business intelligence into your existing corporate infrastructure.
 You will learn how to set up a business intelligence strategy and integrate tools into your company workflow.

 What is business intelligence?

-Let’s begin with a definition: business intelligence or BI is a set of practices of collecting, structuring, analyzing, and turning raw data into actionable business insights.
+Business intelligence or BI is a set of practices of collecting, structuring, and analyzing raw data to turn it into actionable business insights.
 BI considers methods and tools that transform unstructured data sets, compiling them into easy-to-grasp reports or information dashboards.
-The main purpose of BI is to provide actionable business insights and support data-driven decision making.
+The main purpose of BI is to support data-driven decision-making.

-An example of an interactive dashboard for a sales department
+An example of an interactive dashboard for a sales department.
+Source: Zoho CRM

-The whole process of business intelligence can be divided into four stages:
+The whole process of business intelligence can be divided into five main stages.

 The definition of business intelligence is often confusing as it intersects with other spheres of knowledge, especially predictive analytics.
-One of the biggest errors is using business intelligence and predictive analytics terms interchangeably.
+However, it’s not correct to use these two terms interchangeably, so let’s clear it up.